-Join us at the AMC Museum for our 2017 Veterans Day ceremony on November 11th.
+Join us at the AMC Museum for our 2018 Veterans Day ceremony on November 11th.
 The museum opens at 9:00 a.m. and seating begins inside at 9:50.
 The ceremony begins at 10:50, rain or shine, with a film and opening remarks followed by posting of the colors.
-In addition to the Dover AFB Honor Guard and special guest speaker Colonel Bob Leicht, USA, (Ret.), we will have music by the Milford Community Band.
+In addition to the Dover AFB Honor Guard and special guest speaker Colonel Eugenia Thornton, USA, (Ret.), we will have music by the Milford Community Band.

-Charlie’s Hot Dogs food truck will be available for lunch.
+Charlie’s Hot Dogs will have food available in our canteen.

 - National Anthem

 - Introduction of Guest Speaker

 Veterans Day is a time to remember that the freedoms we enjoy as Americans have come with a price, and have been earned and perpetuated by the brave men and women who have answered the call to duty for their country.
 Without their dedication and sacrifice, America would be a very different place today.
 Come and join us in thanking America’s military veterans through this very special ceremony.